-For anyone imprisoned, the possibility of a transfer can be very disruptive emotionally; after spending years in the same facility you become accustomed to the
+For anyone imprisoned, the possibility of a transfer can be very disruptive emotionally; after spending years in the same facility you become accustomed to the same faces and routines.
+But the impact can be far more serious when an individual is in the process of completing an education program when it happens.
+A student may

 On February 14, 2014 the New York Times ran a story about a very promising initiative called the University of the People.
 This young online school, founded just four years ago, offers courses to disadvantaged and underserved groups mostly for free (application costs run $0 to $50 and examination costs are $100).
 The University of the People has 700 students from 142 countries currently taking classes.
 Some 25 percent are from the United States and 30 percent are from Africa.